-Diabetes mellitus type II is a long term metabolic disorder that is characterized by high blood sugar, insulin resistance and/or lower insulin levels.
+Diabetes mellitus type II is a long term metabolic disorder that results in high blood sugar, insulin resistance, and/or lower insulin levels.

 According to the American Diabetes Association, 9.3% of the US population has this disorder.

-Formerly known as adult-onset diabetes, it occurs most often in middle-aged and elderly people.
+Formerly known as adult-onset diabetes, it occurs most often in middle-aged and older people.

 Over time, high blood glucose can cause serious complications with the heart, eyes, kidneys, nerves, gums, and teeth.